Beaches and Wildlife

 Brora and the North Highlands is known for its unspoilt landscape and its moors, woodland and beaches are ideal for spotting a wide range of wildlife.

-Around the hills of Loch Brora and Glen Loth, you'll find a large number of roe deer and red deer present, as well as hedgehogs, moles, shrews, voles, wood mice, foxes, stoats, weasels and rabbits.
+Around the hills of Loch Brora and Glen Loth, you'll find a large number of roe deer and red deer present, as well as hedgehogs, moles, shrews, voles, wood mice, foxes, stoats, weasels, red squirrels and rabbits.
 Brown hares can be found on farmland, whilst mountain hares live on moorland and goats on the Morvich Rock near Rogart.
 If you're very lucky you might spot the rarely seen wildcat, which resides in local woods and the hills.

 Birdwatchers will be delighted that birds are aplenty in Brora, including the Arctic tern, which features on Brora Golf Club's emblem.
 Goldeneye, curlew redshank, oystercatcher and lapwing can be found on Loch Brora, whilst winter brings the Golden Eagle to the loch's waters.
 To the south lies Loch Fleet, part of a nature reserve which welcomes seaduck, wader and osprey in spring time.